HP Network Management Center: HP Security and Compliance Service

-The HP BSA Security and Compliance subscription service attacks IT vulnerabilities through IT automation, providing industry compliance and security alerts to HP Business Service Automation (BSA) software.
+The HP BSA Security and Compliance subscription service attacks IT vulnerabilities through automation, providing industry compliance and security alerts to HP Business Service Automation (BSA) software.
 Alerts come from vendor bulletins and from agencies like the National Vulnerability Database, PCI Security Standards Council and the Center for Internet Security.

 HP Database and Middleware Automation Software

 Originally acquired from Stratavia in 2010, HP Database and Middleware Automation software automates administrative tasks like provisioning and configuration, compliance, patching and release management associated with databases and application servers.
 Version 10 was announced in May 2013.

 HP Network Automation Software

 HP Network Automation software is designed to simplify the management of complex, distributed, multi-vendor networks in large enterprise data centers.
 It provides process-powered automation to automate the complete operational lifecycle of network devices from provisioning to policy-based change management, compliance and security administration.